AntoninJuquel/lethal-company-lockout/README.md

     - `Can Exit Main Entrance During Lockout` - Whether or not you can exit the facility by the **Main Entrance** during lockout
     - `Can Enter Main Entrance During Unlock` - Whether or not you can enter the facility by the **Main Entrance** during unlock
     - `Can Exit Main Entrance During Unlock` - Whether or not you can exit the facility by the **Main Entrance** during unlock
+- **Power**
+    - `Can Power Off Lockout` - Whether or not you switching the power breaker affects the lockout

 ## Requirements
 - BepInEx